Deputy Chief of Space Operations: Structure

+List of officeholders

-Deputy Chief of Space Operations for Technology and Innovation
+Deputy Chief of Space Operations for Cyber and Data

-The deputy chief of space operations for technology and innovation (S9 or SF/CTIO) is the chief technology and innovation officer of the Space Force.
+The deputy chief of space operations for cyber and data (S6) is the chief technology and innovation officer of the Space Force.
+Originally the deputy chief of space operations for technology and innovation, the position was redesignated as deputy chief of space operations for cyber and data on 19 November 2024.